Landscape Design

 Community Living in 5,000 sq. ft.

 An inspired young couple restored their older home into a rental and then transformed the garage into a compact modern casita for themselves, even leaving space in the garden for their best friends’ tiny house.
-A series of interconnected outdoor rooms provide shared space for dining, relaxing and play amid lush edible plantings and medicinal herbs, weaving in accents that reflect their Chinese and Mexican heritages.
+A series of interconnected outdoor rooms provide shared space for dining, relaxing and play amid lush edible plantings and medicinal herbs, weaving in accents that reflect their Chinese and Mexican heritages – plus some drought-resistant Oregon native plants.
 Tucked into this compact, multi-functional space is also a private deck for the tiny house, chickens, water catchment, and honeybees!

 Our Garden – Resilience Design HQ

-My own garden is guided by a master plan, but evolves and I learn so much each year.
-I continue to be informed by the site, inspired by incremental accomplishments and cheered on by the birds (26 species!) and critters who have taken up our offer of habitat.
+My garden was guided by a master plan, but evolves and I have learned so much each year.
+I continue to be informed by the site, inspired by incremental accomplishments and cheered on by the birds (over 26 species!) and critters who have taken up our offer of habitat.

 Prairie Farm

 A 40 acre parcel is undergoing an ecological restoration, preserving a large tract of wetland, converting 19 acres of corn fields into tall grass prairie.
-A 2-acre permaculture homestead site (shown at left) includes a timber-framed green home with solar power and stuga, a traditional sauna and a pole barn.
+A 2-acre permaculture homestead site (shown in plan) includes a timber-framed green home with solar power and a stuga, a traditional sauna and a pole barn.
 The land surrounding the new house has honeybees, a fruit and nut orchard, a sugar bush for maple syrup, and extensive gardens focusing on native and multifunctional plants.
 Planned amenities include a poultry coop, rainwater storage, a contemplation garden and hedgerows.
-The project, now in its third year, draws on many of the family’s and community’s skill sets and local resources such as reclaimed lumber.
-Techniques utilizes in site preparation on a sandy soil include sheet mulching and hugelkulture.
+The project, now in its 12th year, draws on many of the family’s and community’s skill sets and local resources such as reclaimed lumber.
+Techniques utilized in site preparation on sandy soil include sheet mulching and hugelkulture.

 Falling in Love with Your Yard